Premier League: Wages

 There is no team or individual salary cap in the Premier League.
 As a result of the increasingly lucrative television deals, player wages rose sharply following the formation of the Premier League, when the average player wage was £75,000 per year.
 In the 2018–19 season the average annual salary stood at £2.99 million.

 The total salary bill for the 20 Premier League clubs in the 2018–19 season was £1.62 billion; this compares to £1.05 billion in La Liga, £0.83 billion in Serie A, £0.72 billion in Bundesliga, and £0.54 billion in Ligue 1.
 The club with the highest average wage is Manchester United at £6.5 million.
 This is smaller than the club with the highest wage bill in Spain (Barcelona £10.5 million) and Italy (Juventus £6.7 million), but higher than in Germany (Bayern Munich £6.4 million) and France (Paris Saint-Germain £6.1 million).
 For the 2018–19 season, the ratio of the wages of the highest-paid team to lowest-paid in the Premier League is 6.82 to 1.
 This is much lower than in La Liga (19.1 to 1), Serie A (16 to 1), Bundesliga (20.5 to 1), and Ligue 1 (26.6 to 1).
 Because of the lower differential between team wage bills in the Premier League, it is often regarded as being more competitive than other top European leagues.

 Player transfer fees

 The record transfer fee for a Premier League player has risen steadily over the lifetime of the competition.
 Before the start of the first Premier League season, Alan Shearer became the first British player to command a transfer fee of more than £3 million.
-The record has increased steadily and Alexander Isak is now the most expensive transfer fee paid by a Premier League club at £125 million, as well as the biggest transfer involving a Premier League club.
+Enzo Fernandez and Alexander Isak are currently the most expensive transfer fees paid by Premier League clubs at £125 million each, as well as the biggest transfers involving a Premier League club.